Archdiocese of Lipa: Elevation into an archdiocese

 With the departure of Santos for the Archdiocese of Manila came a young bishop, Alejandro Ayson Olalia, who stayed with the diocese from 1953 to 1973.
 It was during his term that the Diocese of Lipa, on June 20, 1972, became the country's tenth archdiocese and ecclesiastical province by order of Pope Paul VI of the papal bull Qui Sumi Nominis.
 This same order elevated Olalia to the rank of archbishop on August 15, 1972.

-Olalia died in 1973 and was replaced by Bishop Ricardo Jamin Vidal who stayed with the diocese until 1981.
+Olalia died in 1973 and was replaced by Bishop Ricardo J. Vidal who stayed with the diocese until 1981.
 During his incumbency Vidal organized the Pastoral Council, and initiated the construction of the Lipa Archdiocesan Formation Center.

 Vidal was replaced in 1981 for Cebu's new prelate by his successor Bishop Mariano Garces Gaviola, who stayed with the diocese from 1981 to 1993.
-He was at the helm of the archdiocese as it celebrated its 75th anniversary and on March 19, 1993, the reins of the archdiocese were again transferred, this time to Bishop Gaudencio Borbon Rosales, a native of Batangas City.
-He was ordained priest in Lipa in 1958, then he became as Auxiliary Bishop of Manila in 1974, and then he serves as Bishop in the Diocese of Malaybalay in 1982, and on December 30, 1992 he was elected Archbishop of Lipa.
+He was at the helm of the archdiocese as it celebrated its 75th anniversary.
+On March 19, 1993, the reins of the archdiocese were again transferred, this time to Bishop Gaudencio Rosales, a native of Batangas City.
+He was ordained priest in Lipa in 1958, became auxiliary bishop of Manila in 1974, served as bishop in the Diocese of Malaybalay in 1982, and was elected archbishop of Lipa on December 30, 1992.
 Gaudencio Rosales founded the Aral Batangueño and the small giving foundation which is Pondong Batangan.

-With the resignation of Cardinal Jaime Lachica Sin in 2003, Rosales was chosen by Pope John Paul II to be the Manila's new prelate, leaving the See of Lipa under the apostolic administration of its Auxiliary Bishop Jose Paala Salazar (d.
+With the resignation of Cardinal Jaime Sin in 2003, Rosales was chosen by Pope John Paul II to be the Manila's new prelate, leaving the See of Lipa under the apostolic administration of its Auxiliary Bishop Jose Salazar (d.
 May 30, 2004).
-On May 14, 2004, Pope John Paul II appointed Bishop Ramon Cabrera Arguelles of the Military Ordinariate of the Philippines, another native of Batangas City as the fifth Archbishop of Lipa.
+On May 14, 2004, Pope John Paul II appointed Bishop Ramon Arguelles of the Military Ordinariate of the Philippines, another native of Batangas City, as the fifth archbishop of Lipa.

-In his 13 years in office, Arguelles canonically erected new parishes in Lipa City, Lemery, Taysan, Tanauan City and Batangas City and organized Marian events such as the annual Taal Lake Marian Regatta and National Days of Prayer in Lipa, both held every September.
-He is a strong opponent of the passage of RH Law, the operation of motorist lodges in the province, the possible mining activities in the municipality of Lobo, and the construction of a coal-fire power plant in Batangas City.
+In his 13 years in office, Arguelles canonically erected new parishes in Lipa, Lemery, Taysan, Tanauan and Batangas City, and organized Marian events such as the annual Taal Lake Marian Regatta and National Days of Prayer in Lipa, both held every September.
+He is a strong opponent of the passage of RH Law, the operation of motorist lodges in the province, the possible mining activities in the municipality of Lobo, and the construction of a coal-fired power plant in Batangas City.
 He also led the establishment of a local election watchdog separate from the church-based PPCRV.

-On April 10, 2010, the Archdiocese of Lipa celebrated the 100th anniversary of its elevation as a diocese by launching the coffee table book, A Century of Faith: The Local Church of Lipa.
+On April 10, 2010, the Archdiocese of Lipa celebrated the 100th anniversary of its elevation as a diocese by launching the coffee table book A Century of Faith: The Local Church of Lipa.
 The event was held at the historic Basilica of St. Martin of Tours in Taal, Batangas.

-Pope Francis accepted the resignation of Arguelles on February 2, 2017, and then appointed Bishop Gilbert Armea Garcera, the Bishop of the Diocese of Daet in Camarines Norte as its sixth Archbishop and eighth Local Ordinary.
+Pope Francis accepted the resignation of Arguelles on February 2, 2017, and then appointed Bishop Gilbert Garcera, of Daet in Camarines Norte, as its sixth archbishop and eighth local ordinary.